DETAILED ACTION

 Step 2A, Prong One

-Claim 8 recites a method comprising: storing first stored information relating to the organization's travel policies; storing second stored information relating to details and travel policies of said individuals; and storing a bulk file relating to a travel event for the organization whereby at least a portion of the individuals are indicated as travellers for whom travel is to be arranged for the travel event, the bulk file being segregated by predetermined categories of mandatory information, said mandatory information including details of each one of said travellers, a destination of each traveller, additional travel policies of the organization, and the date and time window for arrival at the destination; the bulk file optionally specifying flight details; generating a group movement corresponding to the travel event of the travellers to the destination merging the organization travel policies, the details and travel policies of the travellers, and said additional travel policies of the organization, to generate and store a merged prioritized set of rules; if a flight is specified in the bulk file, then checking if the flight exists on the day/time specified and if it does, then moving to the booking step; or if the specified flight does not exist on the day/time specified, or if no flight is specified in the bulk file, then retrieving the date/time window at the destination from the merged prioritized set of rules, then conducting a search for flights which correspond to the date/time window, selecting the flight most closely matching the date/time window and moving to the booking step; at the booking step checking that the selected flight and available fare levels accords with the organization's polices: if so, the booking system creates individual bookings in accordance with the merged prioritized set of rules such that a travel request for each individual traveller is presented for booking, if not, the booking system proceeds to the next closest matching flight and repeats the check on the organization's policies and repeats the booking process.
+Claim 8 recites a method comprising: storing first stored information relating to policies of the organization; storing second stored information relating to details and travel policies of said individuals; and storing a bulk file relating to a travel event for the organization whereby at least a portion of the individuals are indicated as travellers for whom travel is to be arranged for the travel event; generating a group movement corresponding to the travel event of the travellers to the destination merging the organization travel policies, the details and travel policies of the travellers, and said additional travel policies of the organization, to generate and store a merged prioritized set of rules; in a case in which a flight is specified in the bulk file, checking whether or not the flight exists on a day and time specified; in a case in which the flight exists on the day and time specified, moving to a booking step; in a case in which the specified flight does not exist on the day and time specified, or in a case in which no flight is specified in the bulk file, retrieving a date and time window at the destination from the merged prioritized set of rules, then conducting a search for flights which correspond to the date and time window, selecting the flight most closely matching the date and time window and moving to the booking step; at the booking step, checking that the selected flight and available fare levels accord with the travel policies of the organization; in a case in which the selected fight and the available fare levels accord with the travel policies of the organization, creating individual bookings in accordance with the merged prioritized set of rules such that a travel request for each individual traveler is presented for booking; in a case in which the selected flight and the available fare levels do not accord with the policies of the organization, proceeding, to the next closest matching flight and repeats the check on the policies or the organization and repeats the booking process; providing a per-traveller booking status for each traveller, the booking status of each of the travellers being updated individually and concurrently as each respective booking returns a booking result; and displaying the per-traveller booking status updated individually and concurrently such that a current state of each incomplete booking across all concurrently executing booking reflected during the booking process, wherein the prioritized set of rules comprises: what flight should be taken, what fare levels are allowable, what should be booked or marked as waitlisted, whether interconnecting flights using an overnight stop are allowable, what level of accommodation is allowed at an overnight stop, what expenditure allowance is set, whether minimum fare levels can be overridden and to what extent ,what arranged fares are available, and what charter helicopter flights may be available from an airport destination.

 The limitations recited above recite the abstract idea of a certain method of organizing human activity (e.g., commercial interactions, following rules or instructions).
 Therefore, the claim recites an abstract idea.

-The mere recitation of generic computer components (i) providing a booking system comprising computer hardware and software stored on a non-transient data storage medium of the computer hardware and executable by a processor of the computer hardware, and uploading to and storing in the booking system, (ii) threads/spawning a number of (booking) threads, process thread (for booking) and multiple process threads-e presented in parallel, and (iii) connecting to a global distribution system (GDS), a GDS booking system, are recited at a high-level of generality, and do not take the claims out of the certain methods of organizing human activity grouping.
+The mere recitation of generic computer components (i) providing a booking system comprising computer hardware and software stored on a non-transient data storage medium of the computer hardware and executable by a processor of the computer hardware, and uploading to and storing in the booking system, (ii) threads/spawning a number of (booking) threads, process thread (for booking) and multiple process threads-e presented in parallel, (iii) connecting to a global distribution system (GDS), a GDS booking system, (iv) real-time data, (v) a graphical user interface, and (vi) a server, are recited at a high-level of generality, and do not take the claims out of the certain methods of organizing human activity grouping.
 Thus, the claim recites an abstract idea.

 Step 2A, Prong Two